Second State

 While WebAssembly supports many programming languages, Rust by far has the best tooling.
 Rust is voted the most beloved programming language by StackOverflow users for the past 4 years in a row.
 It is one of the fastest-growing programming languages.

 Rust is versatile and performant like C, but much safer than C due to its compiler design.
 Like C, it has a bit of a learning curve.
 In this tutorial, I will get you started with the Rust programming language.
-From here, you can learn much more about the Rust language through online resources like the book.
+From here, you can learn much more about the Rust language through online resources like .

 Install Rust